Workers' Comp

 Insurance Negotiations

 We prepare comprehensive demand packages presenting all economic and non-economic damages, supported by medical documentation and expert testimony where appropriate.
-Our attorneys negotiate directly with the at-fault driver's insurance company, pursuing maximum compensation while addressing policy limits and potential uninsured motorist coverage under Missouri comparative fault law.
+We negotiate directly with the at-fault driver's insurance company, pursuing maximum compensation while addressing policy limits and potential uninsured motorist coverage.

 4